LimitsOfML4Vuln/VPP_label_accuracy/README.md

 └── vulnerable_func................
 The function.
 ```

-## Labelling Process
+## Labelling Criteria and Process

+We adopted our labeling criteria based on the [supplementary materials](https://sites.google.com/view/devign) provided by the Devign authors, categorizing all potential denial of service issues, such as "buffer overflow, memory leak, crash, and corruption," as vulnerabilities.
+This was our process:

-1. Randomly sample 100 functions from VulnPatchPairs that were labelled as 'vulnerable' by the Devign authors.
+1. We randomly sampled 100 functions from VulnPatchPairs that were labeled as 'vulnerable' by the Devign authors.
-2. For each of the functions, do the following:
+2. For each function, we did the following:
-3. Open the corresponding patch commit on GitHub.
+3. We opened the corresponding patch commit on GitHub.
-4. Verify, that the function was actually modified in the patch commit.
-If no, assign the label 0 to the function.
+4. We verified that the function was actually modified in the patch commit.
+If not, we assigned the label 0 to the function.
-5. Read and try to understand the commit message.
-Does the message actually talk about fixing a vulnerability or a safety problem?
-If no, assign the label 0 to the function.
+5. We read and tried to understand the commit message.
+If the message did not mention fixing a vulnerability or a safety problem, we assigned the label 0 to the function.
-6. Check, whether the function is actually changed to address the vulnerability/safety problem, or if it was changed for some other purpose.
-If it was changed for some other purpose, assign the label 0 to the function.
+6. We checked whether the function was actually changed to address the vulnerability/safety problem, or whether it was changed for some other purpose.
+If it was changed for another purpose, we assigned the label 0 to the function.
-7. Check whether the problem is actually a security vulnerability (this was sometimes a bit tricky).
-If no, assign the label 0 to the function.
-If yes, assign the label 1 to the function.
+7. We checked whether the problem was actually a security vulnerability.
+To simplify, we considered potential denial of service issues, such as "buffer overflow, memory leak, crash, and corruption," as vulnerabilities.
+If no vulnerability was found, we assigned the label 0 to the function.
+Otherwise, we assigned the label 1 to the function.
-8. If the label could not be determined after 10-15 minutes of effort, assign the label 2 to the function.
+8. If we could not determine the label after 10-15 minutes of effort, we assigned the label 2 to the function.

-## Labelling Criteria

-We adopted our labeling criteria based on the [supplementary materials](https://sites.google.com/view/devign) provided by the Devign authors, categorizing all potential denial of service issues, such as "buffer overflow, memory leak, crash, and corruption", as vulnerabilities.